-I am a music theorist interested in the ethics of music analysis, feminist and queer theory, Schenkerian analysis, and affective autoethnography.
-My dissertation, “Analysis as Ethics: Experiments with Music Loving,” explores analysis as a loving, ethical practice through the perspectives of feminist music theory and new materialisms.
+AboutI’m a music theorist interested in the ethics of music analysis, feminist and queer theories, and experimental analytical writing.
+My dissertation, “Analysis as Ethics: Experiments with Music Loving,” explores the caring practices and harmful effects of analysis through the perspectives of feminist music theory and new materialisms.
 Interested in building disciplinary coalition otherwise, my more recent work reconsiders key music theoretical concepts, such as bodies, love, and musical agency, in dialogue with Black, Indigenous, and other minoritized perspectives.

 EducationPhD in music theory, University of Michigan, 2019.

 Honours BMus in piano performance and music theory, Wilfrid Laurier University, 2010.

 Publications“Analysis as Ethics: Experiments with Music Loving.”
 PhD diss., University of Michigan, 2019.